UN: Report will show chemical weapons use in Syria

 United Nations • Secretary-General Ban Ki-moon said Friday he believes there will be "an overwhelming report" from U.N. inspectors that chemical weapons were used in an attack in Syria on Aug.
-21, but he did not say who was responsible.
+21.

-Ban spoke shortly before the chief chemical weapons inspector, Ake Sellstrom, told The Associated Press that he would deliver his report to the secretary-general in New York this weekend.
+The U.N. chief made the comment shortly before the chief chemical weapons inspector, Ake Sellstrom, told The Associated Press that he has completed his report and will deliver it to Ban in New York this weekend.

-Ban also said President Bashar Assad's regime "has committed many crimes against humanity."
+Ban also said that President Bashar Assad's regime "has committed many crimes against humanity."

-"Therefore, I'm sure that there will be surely the process of accountability when everything is over," he said.
+"Therefore, I'm sure that there will be surely the process of accountability when everything is over," Ban said.

 Asked whether Ban's conclusion was in response to the report, U.N. associate spokesman Farhan Haq said that as far as he knows the report hadn't been completed "so it's not possible for any of us to have seen the report at this present moment."